 Traditional Oakum Caulking

-In the past, there was little to no distinction made between materials used for building ships and materials used for building on land.
+Before modern chemical sealants, oakum was the original caulking.
+The use of oakum in all these different ways comes from a long tradition where there was virtually no distinction made between materials used for building ships and materials used for building on land, and so many other uses.
 In fact, it was common for old ships to be decommissioned, taken apart, and the useful materials applied to buildings on land.
 Nothing was ever wasted.

 We Also Recommend